Summer-like conditions with record temperatures lead to first Wisconsin tornado in February

 Conditions collided in Wisconsin late afternoon on Thursday creating the perfect conditions for tornadoes to form, Patterson said.
 That included rapidly warming temperatures that topped out at a record-tying 55 degrees Fahrenheit (13 Celsius) in Madison and more moisture with rapidly rising air, creating thunderstorms, Patterson said.

 Weather service teams will determine how strong the tornadoes were and how many formed.
-Photos and video shot near Evansville, Wisconsin, that were posted on social media show a tornado with lightning flashing around it.
+Photos and video shot near Evansville that were posted on social media show a tornado with lightning flashing around it.

 Dan Wagner, 76, and his 40-year-old son, Andy, couldn’t make it to the basement before the tornado hit their house near the Artis farm.